Much tastier than any tomato purchased in a store, tomatoes sown from seed are also more flavorful than those purchased in nursery pots.

 Sowing your own tomatoes will let you grow different varieties and rediscover their original taste, all the while enjoying yourself truly!

 Go for a diversity of varieties, it is the best way to discover new flavors.

 Follow our advice on preparing tomato seedlings to get a nice harvest:

-Tomatoes have a lead time of about 4 months, so it helps to start preparing your seedlings in a nursery quite early, February or March to that they can be transplanted to their growing beds in May.
+Tomatoes have a lead time of about 4 months, so it helps to start preparing your seedlings in a nursery quite early.
+February or March is perfect for transplanting to their growing beds in May.

-Nothing should keep you from also purchasing potted tomato and replanting them in your garden.
+Nothing should keep you from also purchasing potted tomato seedlings and replanting them in your garden.

 How to sow tomato

 For example, a tray or nursery pots, which are increasingly used for this type of sowing.